Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 Manual entry | Slow | Free | Copy-paste content manually (tedious, for very small stores only). |

-Most store owners choose between doing a CSV-based migration themselves or using a migration tool for convenience.
+Most store owners choose between doing a CSV-based migration themselves or using a migration tool for convenience and to reduce manual work.
 I'll cover both options in this guide for your migration from WooCommerce to Shopify.
-(Hint: you can even mix approaches -- for example, import products via CSV and use an app for orders or reviews.)
+(Hint: you can even mix approaches -- for example, import products from woocommerce to shopify via CSV and use an app for orders or reviews.)

 Tip: Shopify has a Store Importer app (currently in early access) that can import WooCommerce products with just a few clicks.
-It's a free Shopify tool worth checking out if available for your migration from WooCommerce to Shopify, though it has some limitations (for instance, Shopify allows only up to 3 product options/variants per product -- anything beyond that won't import without help from apps or metafields).
+It's a free Shopify tool worth checking out if available for your migration from WooCommerce to Shopify, though it has some limitations (for instance, Shopify allows only up to 3 product options/variants per product -- anything beyond that won't import without help from apps, metafields, or shopify variant metafields tools).

 WooCommerce to Shopify migration checklist

 Migrating from WooCommerce to Shopify involves several stages.
-Use this checklist as a plan to ensure you cover everything important during your migration process.
-I'll cover planning, transferring data, and setting up your new Shopify store.
+Use this checklist as a plan to ensure you cover everything important during your migration process, including setting up shopify product management automation.
+I'll cover planning, transferring data, and setting up your new Shopify store with all necessary shopify automation capabilities.

 1. Back up and prepare your WooCommerce store